raydelto/show_my_ip/README.md

 This could be a simple reference if you are new to Javascript , HTML or CSS.

 If you have any questions feel free to contact me at :  raydelto at yahoo dot com .

+You can see this code running live at http://ip.android.com.do/